speedcom/speedcom.github.io/_posts/2017-04-08-justindb-serilization-that-greatly-improves-performance.markdown

 You can find all defined payload serializers [here][justindb-payload-serializers].

 **SerializerInit** is an entrypoint for Akka-Kryo extension to know what payload/classes/messages we want to register into it.
 As you can see every registration line consists of msg class definition, its dedicated serializer function and ID.
+This class is instantiated right after new process of [JustinDB][justindb] is rolling out.

 ```
 class SerializerInit extends StrictLogging {